Harshraj584/Casino-Number-Game/README.md

 The game continues until the player runs out of money.
 Players can restart the game after losing all their money.

-# How to Compile and Run

-Ensure you have a C++ compiler installed (e.g., g++ for GCC).
-Save the code in a file, e.g., game.cpp.
-Open a terminal or command prompt and navigate to the file's directory.
-Compile the code using the following command:

-g++ -o game game.cpp

-Run the compiled program:

-./game

 # How to Play

 Enter a deposit amount to start playing.